uarch2019/uarch2019/first_time_attendee_faq.md

 **Advice from Matt Horsnell**: "What was the last surprising result/failure you had?"
 Probably not good as an ice breaker, but if you've got a conversation started and worked your way through the basics of what you/they do then this can lead to some really interesting conversations and learnings.

+**Advice from Biswabandan Panda**: If you are in awe of someone in the architecture community (mostly the big shots from students' perspective) and you want to meet him/her badly.
+However, big shots usually get occupied throughout the conference.
+So what should students do?
+In my case, I did fail initially.
+This is what I did (thanks to a grad. student from CMU) later.
+I went to him/her directly introduced myself and then said I have been trying to meet you from last two years at various conferences, and started the conversation.

 ## Do I need to contact the people I want to meet beforehand?
 (Mohamed Zahran)
 You don't need to contact people beforehand, but if there is someone who you are particularly hoping to meet (say, because you read their paper and you think it's incredibly interesting), you could email them before the conference to reach out.
 Otherwise, you can often find presenters at their poster during the poster session, and you can look for them during breaks.